zestia/ember-select-box/README.md

 ### Group

-Self explanitory, just wraps the options in extra markup.<br>
+Wraps the options in extra markup.<br>
 You can still navigate options using the arrow keys (or the API) even if they are inside groups.

 ```handlebars